PavanKalisetti/vscode-portfolio/README.md

 Key features of the implementation:
 - System prompts to customize AI behavior
-- Speech-to-text using the Web Speech API
+- Speech-to-text using the Web Speech API (with fallback to text input)
 - Text-to-speech for AI responses
 - Conversation history tracking
+- Error handling for different browser environments
 - Console logging of both speech input and AI responses

+## Common Deployment Issues

+### Speech Recognition Issues
+When deploying to platforms like Vercel, speech recognition might encounter network errors due to:
+- Security restrictions for microphone access in production environments
+- Cross-origin policies in browsers
+- HTTPS requirements for Web Speech API

+The text input option is provided as a reliable alternative in environments where speech recognition isn't available.

 ## Customization